 Wyoming Senior Center: Closing and canceling all programming until April 6.

 KALAMAZOO AND BATTLE CREEK AREAS

 City of Albion: All nonessential city operations canceled.
-City Hall closed through April 3.
+City Hall closed at least through April 30.
 Moratorium on water shutoffs and service restored for delinquent accounts.